awsdocs/amazon-chime-user-guide/doc_source/chime-join-meeting.md

 1. Select your audio source to join the meeting\.

 Browsers that aren't supported by the web application are supported by the simple screen share viewer\.
-For a complete list of supported browsers, see [Review System Requirements](chime-requirements.md)\.
+For a complete list of supported browsers, see [System Requirements](chime-requirements.md)\.
 With the simple screen share viewer, you can see when someone shares their screen in your browser and can dial in from your phone to hear audio\.

 **To join a meeting from the meeting invite with the simple screen share viewer**